Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Model order reduction

 The difference $\hat{y} - \bar{y}$ between the QoI~(\ref{qoi-method}) from a numerical method and the approximation~(\ref{qoi-new}) is exactly the error of the MOR approach.
 Hence this error depends on the individual choice of the projection-based MOR method.

 A more detailed examination is feasible for the best approximation using the POD method of Section~\ref{sec:pod}.
 Again the Galerkin system~(\ref{galerkin}) is considered without loss of generality, since the analysis also applies to the collocation system~(\ref{collocation}).
-We obtain the following result on the approximation quality with respect to the state variables or the inner variables.
+We obtain the following property of the approximation quality with respect to the state variables or the inner variables.

 \begin{lemma} Let $\hat{v} \in C^1$ be the exact solution of an initial value problem of the dynamical system~(\ref{galerkin}).
 Let $T_{\rm r} \in \real^{mn \times r}$ be the projection matrix from the POD approach with $\ell > r$ snapshots.
 For each $t \in [t_0,t_{\rm end}]$, the solution~$v^*(t) \in \real^r$ of the linear least squares problem